 VPS plans start at £1 a month.
 But once again, you’re looking at minimal service, with 512 MB of RAM.
 To get a powerful quad-core CPU and 12 GB of RAM, you’ll need to shell out £12 a month.

 Again, this isn’t terrible.
 But the best VPS hosting services offer a lot more.

 1&1 Hosting x WordPress

 So, how does their WordPress service compare to the competition?
-As we mentioned, it starts at 77 pennies per month, but that’s just an introductory rate for the first year.
+It starts at £2 per month, but that’s just an introductory rate for the first year.